 Table of Contents

-Sync an Article Using the Classic Editor
+Sync a Content Item Using the Classic Editor

 To upload the article to EasyContent, use Push.
 On the other hand, to download the article from EasyContent, use Pull.